muratk3n/thirdwave/en/README.md

 ---

-Not sure whether to feel good or bad RCEP for the respective middle-classes of those RCEP countries, but the exclusion of US is strategically significant.
+Not sure whether RCEP is good or bad for the respective middle-classes of all those RCEP countries, but the exclusion of US is strategically significant.

 US obviously pulled out of the TPP with Trump.